Sabrina Rubin Erdely is an award-winning feature writer and investigative journalist. She’s a Contributing Editor at

-Philadelphia; her work has appeared in
+Rolling Stone.
+Her work has also appeared in

-The New Yorker,
+SELF, GQ, The New Yorker, Mother Jones, Glamour and

 Books